HASHSTACS-admin/Stacs-Sample-App/README.md

 CREATE DATABASE `helloworld` CHARACTER SET 'utf8mb4' COLLATE 'utf8mb4_general_ci';
 ```

-#### Blockchain Network Requirements
+#### Settlity Network Requirements

-You will need to register for a merchant account with a STACS blockchain network operator before you can send the sample API calls to the blockchain successfully.
-The following describes the steps you will need to take in order to start interfacing with the STACS blockchain.
+You will need to register for a merchant account before you can send the sample API calls to the network successfully.
+The following describes the steps you will need to take in order to start interfacing with Settlity.

 ##### 1. Create a RSA asymmetric key pair
 Before you register, you will need to first create an RSA asymmetric key pair.